NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 ![](../ss.png)

 This screen is comprised of a few different elements.
 1. [TabView](http://docs.nativescript.org/ApiReference/ui/tab-view/HOW-TO.html).
-This is what we're using to "swap" between the meme templates an the memes you've created.
+This is what we're using to "swap" between the meme templates and the memes you've created.
 2. In each [TabViewItem](http://docs.nativescript.org/ApiReference/ui/tab-view/TabViewItem.html), we have a [WrapLayout](http://docs.nativescript.org/ApiReference/ui/layouts/wrap-layout/HOW-TO.html).
 We will dynamically populate this based on the images that we find.
 3. Now assuming this is the most popular app in the AppStore that means we will have more memes to show than the screen can fit.
 We can fix that by introducing a [ScrollView](http://docs.nativescript.org/ApiReference/ui/scroll-view/HOW-TO.html).